amymainyc/QandAi-public/README.md

 ### Changelog
 ##### v1.1 - 5/22/2021
-- Expanded bot to work in different guilds
+- Expanded bot to work in different guilds.
 - Renamed `!setchannel` to `addchannel`.
 - Added `!help`, `!removechannel`,`!removeqa`, and `!viewqa`.
 - Set up a firebase database.